-These Banana Bread Instant Pot Steel Cut Oats are full of flavor with a hint of brown sugar, cinnamon and all the creamy goodness you want in a big healthy bowl of oatmeal, and are ready in no time!
+This Banana Bread Instant Pot Steel Cut Oatmeal recipe is full of flavor with a hint of brown sugar, cinnamon and all the creamy goodness you want in a big healthy bowl of oatmeal, and are ready in no time!

-This oatmeal recipe may very well be the try-fecta of greatness.
+This Banana Bread Steel Cut Oatmeal recipe may very well be the tri-fecta of greatness.

 My Banana Bread Overnight Oats are one of the top 3 recipes of all time on the blog and for a reason.
 It is soooo good but even better, soooo simple!